-In March of 2006, I wrote my first blog article specifically about women, named “New Hampshire Women in History,” and five years later not a great deal has changed.
+In March of 2006, I wrote my first blog article specifically about women, named “New Hampshire Women in History,” and eight years later not a great deal has changed.

-Since writing that first article, I have researched and authored more than forty stories focused on often little-known New Hampshire women.
+Since writing that first article, I have researched and authored several hundreds stories focused on often little-known New Hampshire women.
 Most are not nationally or even locally recognized beyond this blog.
-Almost all of these amazing people were born in New Hampshire– a few were not, but instead garnered 'fame' here and they hailed from every county.
+Almost all of these amazing people were born in New Hampshire– a few were not, but instead garnered ‘fame’ here and they hailed from every county.

 If I complain that women are left out of history, I am often told “it is just too difficult or time consuming to research a woman’s genealogy or history.”
 This is not a good excuse.
 There are ways to research women, it just takes more effort–I think they are worth it.
 I encourage other researchers and genealogists to make that effort, lest we ourselves are left out of history.
 March is Woman’s History Month–celebrate it in style.

 For every event in our history books, there were women involved, whether or not their participation was mentioned in the official texts.
 For additional stories about women in New Hampshire, visit my “New Hampshire Women” category, or use the search prompt to locate a specific topic.
 I have purposefully not included stories written about women in my own family.

 Just below I have listed stories about New Hampshire women who *should* be better known to all of us (this is not a complete index).
 This article was originally written to be included in the Carnival of Genealogy: Womens History.